-Some grocery stores have old cardboard boxes on hand, allowing you to carry your groceries to your car with ease—no plastic bags needed.
+Some grocery stores, like Aldi, have old cardboard boxes on hand, allowing you to carry your groceries to your car with ease—no plastic bags needed.
 You can also keep a large storage bin or laundry basket in the trunk of your car for transporting your goods into the house.

 Many supermarkets have sprawling selections of bulk nuts, spices, dried fruits, and candies, giving you plastic-free alternatives to your favorite snacks.
-Bring your reusable bags and fill them to your heart’s delight.
+Bring your reusable bags or Mason jars and fill them to your heart’s delight.

 Sometimes we forget our reusable bags.
 It happens.
 When you do wind up with plastic bags, you can’t typically just toss them into your curbside recycling bin.
-Luckily, you can still recycle them.
+Luckily, there are still ways to recycle them.

 Many popular grocery store chains now have options for recycling the bags you took home.
-Check with your local store to see if they have a bin dedicated to recycling grocery bags.
-Many have them right in the entrance of the store, allowing you to dispose of them responsibly.
+Check with your local store to see if there’s a bin dedicated to recycling grocery bags.
+Many are right in the entrance of the store, allowing you to dispose of them responsibly.

 6. Buy Local

 Plenty of supermarkets carry locally-grown food and produce.
 You can also shop at farmers’ markets whenever possible.

 Local foods have a drastically smaller carbon footprint than foods shipped from other states or countries.
 Buying local could also mean your food is a lot fresher than its shipped counterparts because it takes less time to get it from farm to store.

 This shopping tip may seem strange, but we swear it makes sense!
 When you’re shopping on a full stomach, you’re less likely to impulse buy tons of food and snacks you may not end up finishing.
 This will ultimately prevent you from overbuying and having to toss out food that spoils or is past its expiration date.